 #3 The Last Judgment - Michelangelo

 Michelangelo's Last Judgment is located on the wall behind the altar in the Sistine Chapel.
-His portrayal of the Second Coming of Christ in "The Last Judgment" generated immediate controversy from the Counter-Reformation Catholic church.
+His depiction of the Second Coming of Christ in "The Last Judgment" sparked immediate controversy from the Counter-Reformation Catholic Church.

 Michelangelo was to paint the end of time, the beginning of eternity, when the mortal becomes immortal, when the elect join Christ in his heavenly kingdom and the damned are thrown into the endless torments of hell.

 No artist in 16th-century Italy was better positioned for this task than Michelangelo, whose final work sealed his reputation as the greatest master of the human figure, especially the male nude.
 Pope Paul III was well aware of this when he accused Michelangelo of repainting the chapel's altar wall with the Last Judgment.
 With its focus on the resurrection of the body, this was the perfect subject for Michelangelo.

 The powerful composition focuses on the dominant figure of Christ, captured in the moment before the verdict of the Last Judgment is pronounced.

 His calm and imperious gesture seems to attract attention and calm the surrounding agitation.
 The image begins a wide, slow rotary movement in which all the figures are involved.
 The two upper lunettes with groups of angels carrying the symbols of the Passion in flight are excluded (on the left the Cross, the nails and the crown of thorns; on the right the column of flagellation, the stairs and the spear with the sponge soaked in vinegar).